goldbricklemon/docker-tonie-podcast-sync/README.md

 Truth be told, this container is pretty much a glorified containerized `cron` that periodically calls `tonie-podcast-sync`.
 Why did I build a container image just for that?

-  1. I like Docker
-  2. I like to run most of my stuff at home via Docker
+  1. I like to run most of my stuff at home via Docker
-  3. I dislike to directly install and/or cron-schedule stuff (or run [services](https://github.com/alexhartm/tonie-podcast-sync/issues/27)) on my host machines, if it does not directly address the host itself (e.g. backups or the like)
+  2. I dislike to directly install and/or cron-schedule stuff (or run [services](https://github.com/alexhartm/tonie-podcast-sync/issues/27)) on my host machines, if it does not directly address the host itself (e.g. backups or the like)
-  4. Getting into the intricacies of running cron inside a Docker container is a fun weekend read/project.
+  3. Getting into the intricacies of running cron inside a Docker container is a fun weekend read/project.

 ## Running